 A Local Board made up of United Way of SLO County; American Red Cross; Catholic Charities; Community Action Partnership of San Luis Obispo County; SLO County Department of Social Services; SLO Ministerial Association; and The Salvation Army will determine how the funds awarded to San Luis Obispo County are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
 The Local Board is responsible for recommendation agencies to receive these funds and any additional funds made available under this phase of the program.

 Under the terms of the grant from the National Board, local agencies chosen to receive funds must: 1) be private voluntary non-profits or units of government, 2) be eligible to receive Federal funds, 3) have an accounting system, 4) practice nondiscrimination, 5) have demonstrated the capability to deliver emergency food and/or shelter programs, and 6) if they are a private voluntary organization, have a voluntary board.
 Qualifying agencies are urged to apply.

-Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funding should contact Linda Wingert at United Way of San Luis Obispo County at firstname.lastname@example.org to receive an application.
-The deadline for applications to be received is by 5:00 pm on Wednesday, February 23, 2022.
+Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funding should contact Linda Wingert at United Way of San Luis Obispo County at firstname.lastname@example.org to receive an application or visit www.unitedwayslo.org/efsp to download an application.
+The deadline for applications to be received is by 5:00 pm on Friday, March 3, 2023.
 All applications must be received by Linda Wingert via email at email@example.com.
 No hard copies please.